How I Fixed My Plantar Fasciitis for Good!

 YogaToes are designed to stretch all the tiny little muscles in your feet that don't get adequately stretched and worked when you're in shoes all day.
 You start out wearing them for 15 minutes or so and, and as your feet adjust, you'll build up to an hour or so.
 I often sleep in my YogaToes with my feet resting on a rice bag.

 True, YogaToes are surprisingly expensive (but totally worth it, as far as I'm concerned).
-There are knock-offs, but I haven't tried them and don't know how they compare.
+Knock-offs do exist, but I haven't tried them and don't know how they compare.

 7. Take a yoga class.